Geothermal in Mexico: The Ring of Fire

 Financial Incentives

-Mexico has also launched a range of financial instruments easing the entry of private investment.
-The National Development Bank grants loans to geothermal developers and offers risk-mitigation mechanisms during the exploration stage.
+Mexico has also launched a range of financial instruments, making it easier for private investment to enter the market.
+The National Development Bank provides loans to geothermal developers and offers risk-mitigation mechanisms during the exploration stage.

 New developments will be the result not only of financial instruments but also of R&D activities.
 Through the Fund for the Energy Transition and Sustainable Use of Energy (FOTEASE), geothermal energy research has been granted a budget of USD 23.6 million.
-In fact, some important outcomes have already resulted from these efforts.
+Some important outcomes have already resulted from these efforts.

 Positive Outlook for Investors

-All of these efforts pledge to bring forth a great future for geothermal energy in Mexico.
-The government has set all the needed ingredients to achieve its goals and expand geothermal energy.
-It implemented the regulatory framework, set financial instruments, and established mechanisms to bring knowledge.
+All of these efforts are committed to creating a promising future for geothermal energy in Mexico.
+The government has laid the necessary groundwork to achieve its goals and expand geothermal energy.
+It has implemented a regulatory framework, established financial instruments, and established mechanisms to disseminate knowledge.

 Private and government stakeholders are committed to increasing geothermal capacity.
 We expect Mexico to exploit its vast geothermal potential to lower electricity prices and replace aging power plants.